 By John Breeding

-Key Themes: anti-psychiatry, empowerment, medication, mental health services, social commentary
+Key Themes: anti-psychiatry, empowerment, medication, mental health services, society

 “A work of genius!
 Breeding has a unique understanding of the damage that psychiatry causes society.” - The Washington Post